 The AGATHOM truck is here, it’s tuned and ready for its painted graphics.
 We are looking for the right painter.

 Everyone on the team gets involved with each project.

 Steel-toed boots are off and on each week as we visit projects in the midst of construction.
 This is the rewarding part — seeing ideas come to life.
 We will keep posting views of the always fascinating process of building-making.

 Established in 2005, AGATHOM is an award-winning architectural studio and workshop.
-Located in a landmark building in Toronto’s Corktown neighbourhood, the firm is the union of two distinct, yet complimentary voices.
+Located in a landmark building in Toronto’s Corktown neighbourhood, the firm is the union of two distinct, yet complementary voices.
 Adam Thom and Katja Aga Sachse Thom – partners in work and life – started the firm as an extension of a finely-calibrated collaborative process built on a foundation of broad technical expertise and a dedication to craftsmanship.

 During its first ten years, the firm received more than its fair share of media attention.
 Contradictory words like intimate, monumental, playful, daring, rugged, graceful, idiosyncratic and familiar were often used to describe the work.
 Over the next decade, the aim of the firm is to continue to beguile, confound and delight while taking on larger scale projects and building a team of like-minded associates and collaborators.

 Danish by origin, Katja came to Toronto by way of Los Angeles where she met Adam and completed a M.Arch. at the Southern California Institute of Architecture (SCI-Arc).
 A modernist from birth, Katja comes from a long line of celebrated contemporary Danish textile designers.
 Her background as a weaver, sculptor (BFA – University of New Mexico), furniture designer and educator brings depth and wisdom to the architectural practice.